Jack-H-Buckner/UniversalDiffEq.jl/docs/src/Models.md

 ```

 ### Example
 The following block of code shows how to build a UDE model based on the Lotka-Volterra predator-prey model where the growth rate of the prey ``r``, mortality rate of the predator ``m``, and conversion efficiency ``\theta`` are estimated and the predation rate is described by a neural network ``NN``.
-The equatns for the ODE are
+The equations for the ODE are

 ```math
 \frac{dN}{dt} = rN - NN(N,P) \\
 \frac{dP}{dt} = \theta NN(N,P) - mP.
 ```

-To implement the model we start by defining the neural network and initializing its parameters using the `Lux.Chain` and  `Lux.setup` functions.
+To implement the model, we start by defining the neural network and initializing its parameters using the `Lux.Chain` and  `Lux.setup` functions.

 ```julia
 using Lux